The Unicorn and the Wasp: Plot

 The Tenth Doctor and Donna Noble invite themselves to a dinner party hosted by Lady Eddison in 1926.
 Learning one of the guests is Agatha Christie, the Doctor realises that they have arrived on the day she inexplicably disappears.
 Upon learning another of the guests, Professor Peach, had been killed in the library, the Doctor and Donna pass themselves off as investigators and find a fragment of a burnt birth certificate.
 Investigating further with Agatha, she and Donna find a toolkit and deduce a jewel thief called the "Unicorn" has infiltrated the party.

 While searching a room that Lady Eddison shut herself in for six months in 1886, Donna is attacked by a giant wasp, which escapes and later kills the housekeeper, Miss Chandrakala.
 The Doctor, Donna, and Agatha chase the alien but it returns to human form before they can catch it.
 Regrouping in the study, the Doctor identifies the wasp as an alien called a Vespiform before he is poisoned with cyanide.
 With Donna and Agatha's help, he successfully uses his Time Lord physiology to detoxify himself.
 Later that night, the Doctor attempts to expose the Vespiform, but a thunderstorm knocks out the power, leading to Eddison's necklace being stolen and her son Roger Curbishley being killed in the darkness.

 The Doctor and Agatha gather the remaining guests and expose two of them, Robina Redmond and Reverend Golightly, as the Unicorn and the Vespiform respectively.
 The Doctor deduces Eddison shut herself away in 1886 because she had fallen in love with and became impregnated by another Vespiform in India a year prior.
 Before he died in a flood, he gave her a necklace, which telepathically linked her to their child, Golightly.
 Unaware of this, an ashamed Eddison gave him up for adoption.
 By adulthood, Golightly discovered his true nature and, using knowledge from Agatha's books that he absorbed due to the necklace, sought revenge on Eddison for denying him the truth.

 Enraged, Golightly transforms and threatens the guests.
 However, Agatha grabs the necklace and lures him to the nearby Silent Pool, with the Doctor and Donna in close pursuit.
 Once they stop, Donna grabs the necklace and throws it into the water, prompting Golightly to dive in after it, drowning himself.
 Due to her own connection to the necklace, Agatha falls unconscious and suffers amnesia.
-The Doctor and Donna quietly drop off Agatha in Harrogate ten days later.
+The Doctor and Donna quietly drop off Agatha at “The Harrogate Hotel” (in fact, the Harrogate Hydro, now the Old Swan Hotel) ten days later.